oar-team/batsim/doc/proto_description.md

 ### SIMULATION_ENDS

 Sent when Batsim thinks that the simulation is over.
-It means that all the jobs (either coming from Batsim workloads/workflows inputs, or dynamically submitted ones) have been submitted and executed (or rejected).
+It means that all the jobs (either coming from Batsim workloads/workflows inputs, or dynamically submitted) have been submitted and executed (or rejected).
 The scheduler should answer a [NOP](#nop) to this message then close its socket and terminate.

 - **data**: empty